When Does It Make Sense to Consider a Strategic Partner?

 Insurance Billing and Collections Training

-Training topics include creating HCFA and submitting claims through your OMS (Sycle and CounselEar), reviewing rejected claims in the clearinghouse, and billing processes such as verification of benefits and EOB payment posting.
+Training them in creating HCFA and submitting claims through your OMS, reviewing rejected claims in the clearinghouse, and billing processes such as verification of benefits and EOB payment posting would go a long way toward lightening your load.

 When is a good time to seek training in insurance billing?
 When your 90-days-overdue accounts receivable is growing or claim submission is falling behind.
 Remember, claims not filed in a timely manner can be denied, and the practice will never be paid.

-Are you ready to make your practice even more efficient, profitable, and responsive to patients’ needs?
+Make your practice even more efficient, profitable, and responsive.